shyampurk/kitchen-tracker/BuildAndInstall.md

 Once all the requisite softwares and drivers are installed , you can configure Arduino IDE to install Linkit ONE SDK by following the steps below.

     -	Start Arduino IDE and open File > Preferences window.
-    -	Under teh Settings tab, enter http://download.labs.mediatek.com/package_mtk_linkit_index.json into Additional Board Manager URLs field.
+    -	Under the Settings tab, enter the string (without quotes) "http://download.labs.mediatek.com/package_mtk_linkit_index.json" into Additional Board Manager URLs field.
     -	Open Boards Manager from Tools > Boards > Board Manager.
 This will open the "Boards Manager" window
     -	On the "Boards Manager" window, scroll down and search for LinkIt ONE entry.
 Select it and click on install button.
-    -	Wait for the Link IT ONE SDK to be downloaded.
+    -	Wait for the Link IT ONE SDK to be downloaded and installed under the Arduino IDE.
 This may take some time.
     -	Once installed, make sure you have emabled the LinkIt ONE board by selecting "LinkIt ONE" from Tools > Boards menu.